THE FELLOWSHIP

 OFFLINE 1

-Offline 1 will take place in Munich at the beginning of December.
+Offline 1 will take place in Berlin from the 14th to the 16th of November.
 It's a weekend dedicated to practising speech giving, including voice modulation, rhetorical devices, stage presence, and body language.
 Furthermore, it's about finally meeting the team in person and building personal connections.
-We will try accommodating you at peers and be boosted alumni living in Munich.
+We will try accommodating you with peers and be.boosted alumni living in Berlin.

 CALL 6-7